robbyandrews/haproxyappexample/README.md

 The HAproxy configuration example includes a template for 3 backend servers so that after building the initial two, you can provision a third with the same tags and it will automatically be added to the available backend servers.

+## Supported Environments

+The scripts and commands in this repository were developed using macOS and Linux using the bash shell, Node.js, and Ansible with Python 3 and should work without modification in those environments.
+Windows may work with something such as Git Bash and/or Windows Subsystem for Linux but they have not been tested.
+When I have access to a Windows system I will update this.

 ## Triton CNS

 Triton CNS provides DNS resolution for instances provisioned in a Triton DataCenter installation.
 For more information please go to the [Github Page](https://github.com/TritonDataCenter/triton-cns) or [Triton Docs Container Name Service](https://docs.tritondatacenter.com/public-cloud/network/cns)